Gallery - 1981 Trek 613 - Skip Echert

 I am, I bought a RivNut tool ($60) and added the bosses myself.
 Now

-all of my bikes have plenty of bosses (but causing a cage shortage)."
+all of my bikes have plenty of bosses, causing a cage shortage."

-now a Campy Super Record model and the rear derailleur is a new Shimano
+crank for a classier Sugino AT.
+The rear derailleur is now a new Shimano

 Click on each picture to see an enlargement.